New Jersey: Revolutionary War era

-New Jersey was one of the Thirteen Colonies that revolted against British rule in the American Revolution.
+New Jersey was one of the Thirteen Colonies that revolted against British rule in the American Revolution and declared independence from British rule.
 The New Jersey Constitution of 1776 was passed July 2, 1776, just two days before the Second Continental Congress declared American Independence from Great Britain.
 It was an act of the Provincial Congress, which made itself into the State Legislature.
-To reassure neutrals, it provided that the legislature would disband if New Jersey reached reconciliation with Great Britain.
-Among the 56 Founding Fathers who signed the Declaration of Independence, five were New Jersey representatives: Richard Stockton, John Witherspoon, Francis Hopkinson, John Hart, and Abraham Clark.
+To reassure neutrals, the new constitution provided that the legislature would disband if New Jersey reached reconciliation with Great Britain.
+Among the 56 founders who signed the Declaration of Independence, five were New Jersey representatives: Richard Stockton, John Witherspoon, Francis Hopkinson, John Hart, and Abraham Clark.

-During the American Revolutionary War, British and American armies crossed New Jersey numerous times, and several pivotal battles took place in the state.
+During the American Revolutionary War, British and American armies crossed New Jersey numerous times with several pivotal battles taking place in the state.
+In total, there were 296 engagements that occurred within New Jersey, more clashes than occurred in any other of the 13 colonies during the war.
 Because of this, New Jersey today is sometimes referred to as "The Crossroads of the American Revolution".
-The winter quarters of the Continental Army were established in New Jersey twice by General George Washington in Morristown, which has been called "The Military Capital of the American Revolution."
+The winter quarters of the Continental Army were established in New Jersey twice by General George Washington in Morristown, which has been called "The Military Capital of the American Revolution".

 On the night of December 25–26, 1776, the Continental Army under George Washington crossed the Delaware River.
 After the crossing, they surprised and defeated the Hessian troops in the Battle of Trenton.
 Slightly more than a week after victory at Trenton, Continental Army forces gained an important victory by stopping General Cornwallis's charges at the Second Battle of Trenton.
-By evading Cornwallis's army, the Continental Army was able to make a surprise attack on Princeton and successfully defeated the British forces there on January 3, 1777.
+Evading Cornwallis's army, the Continental Army launched a surprise attack on Princeton and defeated the British on January 3, 1777.
 Emanuel Leutze's painting of Washington Crossing the Delaware became an icon of the Revolution.